 - Floss.
 Flossing daily helps to remove food that has gotten stuck between teeth before it has a chance to turn into harmful plaque.
 If a child has been fitted with braces, floss threaders can be used to get in between the metal brackets.

 Asking a dentist for a quick demonstration at your child’s next appointment can ensure he is getting the full benefit of this important habit.

 - Rinse with mouthwash.
 Rinsing with mouthwash after brushing and flossing can be an effective way to flush food particles out of the mouth that has been dislodged after brushing and flossing.

 - Wear a mouthguard.
 If a child participates in a contact sport such as wrestling, hockey, or football, using a properly fitted mouthguard is an essential part of keeping teeth and mouths safe from trauma and damage.

 - Avoid tobacco products.
 Using tobacco products, such as cigarettes, can lead to harmful diseases such as cancer, as well as other dental conditions such as tooth discoloration.

 - Be careful when eating certain foods.
 Hard candy, and foods with pits or bones, can lead to chipped teeth.
 Teaching your child to chew these types of foods with caution can help them avoid accidents.

-Whatever your child’s preventive care needs, Dr. Yoon, Dr. Antani, Dr. Park, and the team at Rio Rancho Smiles Family Dental stand ready to answer all of your questions and guide you toward the best preventive care solutions for the entire family.
+Whatever your child’s preventive care needs, Dr. Yoon, Dr. Antani, and the team at Rio Rancho Smiles Family Dental stand ready to answer all of your questions and guide you toward the best preventive care solutions for the entire family.
 Call (505) 994-9693 to schedule a free consultation or book an appointment online through our contact page today.